eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 ``java.io.File`` for manipulating files.
 As for the generated files, they are not refreshed in eclipse, and the "Result" view is not populated:
-The generation is actually completely anaware of the running eclipse.
+The generation is actually completely unaware of the running eclipse.
 Contrary to the previous mode, breakpoints located in java services called from your templates are taken into account, but breakpoints located in Acceleo templates are not.